Jla3apyc/TB710FU-Toolkit/README.md

 ### 🧹 1.
 [TB710FU bloatware uninstaller](TB710FU-bloatware-uninstaller.md)
 A lightweight, portable script for disabling OTA updates and removing pre-installed bloatware.
 * **Purpose:** Automatically disables non-functional OTA updates and simplifies the removal of pre-installed bloatware on the Lenovo Xiaoxin Pad Pro GT (TB710FU) via ADB.
+Optimizes Google services on Chinese firmware.
 * **Features:** Uses safe uninstallation via `pm uninstall --user 0` with the ability to fully restore apps.
 Easily customizable by editing the package list in the `.bat` file.

 ---